danielfdickinson/dananke-theme-hugo-dfd/README.md

 Documentation is incomplete and not in sync with current state of theme.

+## ARCHIVED

+This module is no longer maintained (archived for historical purposes), and will not receive updates, even security updates.

 ## Overview

 The intent of this theme is to provide a fairly complete framework for Daniel F. Dickinson's Hugo sites with important features, and including best practices for performance and accessibility.